achekh/neos-critical-github-io/Test_Meet/getting-started-2.md

 has_children: true
 ---
 # Getting started
+This section provides basic information and instructions for first-time users of Mini App Studio.
 ***
 - ### [Creating an account on Super Hub portal](doc:creating-an-account-on-super-hub-portal)
   Instructions for creating an account on Super Hub portal.